cpske/ISP/code-quality/code-quality-tools.md

 title: Tools to Check Code Quality
 ---

 Tools can check coding style and possible code problems, such as semantic errors or use of undefined variables.
-They are called "linters", "static analyzers", or "code auditors".

-The name "lint" comes from the classic `lint` tool for C-language programs.

-Tools can find:
+The tools help with:

 1. Coding Problems
    - language violations